 Grant research positions are hired by a faculty member on campus.
 The employees are selected by the hiring faculty member.
 These positions do not have a financial need component and therefore any student may qualify for hire.

 RESIDENT ASSISTANT (RA)

 A Resident Assistant is a trained paraprofessional who supervises those living in the residence halls.
 Resident Assistants provide programs in the residence halls, crisis intervention and are a great resource for the residents in the buildings.
-The RA’s are supervised by a Resident Director and by the Coordinator of Residence Life.
-All information about requirements or eligibility can be found at by attending an information session at the beginning of each Spring semester.
+The RA’s are supervised by a Resident Director and by the Assistant Director of Residence Life.
+All information about requirements or eligibility can be found by attending an information session at the beginning of each spring semester.
 If interested in an RA position, please contact the Office of Residence Life.

 Each of the below forms may be downloaded in the sidebar of this page:

-I-9 - This form is used to document that each new employee (both citizen and noncitizen) hired after November 6, 1986, is authorized to work in the United States.
+This form is used to document that each new employee (both citizen and noncitizen) hired after November 6, 1986, is authorized to work in the United States.
 Original identification documents must be provided.
-For a complete list of acceptable forms of ID see page 5 of the I-9.
+For a complete list of acceptable forms of ID see page 3 of the I-9.

-IT-2104 E (for employees on Albany Campus only) - Form IT-2104E is completed by employees claiming exemption from New York State personal income tax.
-Qualifications for exemption are listed on the form.
+Form IT-2104E is completed by employees claiming exemption from New York State personal income tax.
+Qualifications for exemption re listed on the form.